SparkPost/support-docs/momentum/4/config/ref-mx-failures-fallback-to-a.md

 The number of times an MX lookup will be attempted before attempting an A lookup.
 The default value is "3".

+If the value is set to -1, the first lookup will be an MX lookup, and any subsequent lookups will be with A records.

 <a name="idp25498944"></a>
 ## Scope